woojiahao/govid-19/README.md

 - [X] Compute the overall changes of the data since the data is accumulative now
 - [ ] Deployment guide
 - [X] Endpoint for country information
+- [ ] Fully migrate to use database to query data
+- [ ] Use middleware to handle errors thrown
+- [ ] Use bubble chart for showing most prominent countries

 ## Lessons